 ANTH 626.
 Internship in Museology.
 (3) I, II, S. Practical professional museum experience of at least four weeks full time or 150 hours part time in the processing of collections, conservation, cataloging, archive and library maintenance, and/or the planning and preparation of exhibits.
 Open to anthropology majors only.
 May be repeated once for credit if at a different type of museum.
 Pr.: ANTH 200, 204, 210, 260, or 280.

 ANTH 630.
-Indigenous Peoples and Cultures of North America.
-(3) II.
+North American Indians.
+(3) II, in even years.
 Description and comparison of native cultures of Canada and the United States; culture contact and change among surviving groups.
 Pr.: ANTH 200, 204, 210, or 260.

 ANTH 633.
 Gender, Power, and International Development.
 (3) On sufficient demand.
 Examination of various models of development and their impact on various roles of women and men in various cultures.
 Emphasis upon Africa, Asia, and Latin America.
 Comparisons of public, service, and economic sectors, including agriculture, marketing, and industry.
 Examination of policy issues.
 Pr.: SOCIO 211 or ANTH 200 or 204 or 210 and 3 additional hours in sociology or cultural anthropology.
 Same as SOCIO 633.

 ANTH 634.
-Indigenous Peoples and Cultures of Latin America.
-(3) On sufficient demand.
+South American Indians.
+(3) II, in odd years.
 A survey of the nature and variability of the original cultures of Latin America.
 Analysis of sample cultures, stressing economic, social, political, and religious structures.
 Pr.: ANTH 200, 204, 210, or 260.

 ANTH 641.
 Internship in Applied Anthropology.
 (3) I, II, S. Supervised field experience of at least three weeks full time or 150 hours part time with an organization or institution in the application of anthropological approaches to problem solving and working in a professional setting.
 Emphasis is on anthropological skills in relation to the objectives and operations of an institution.
 Open to anthropology majors only.
 May be repeated once for credit.
 Pr.: ANTH 519 and junior standing and consent of program coordinator.